with-code-example/golang-with-code-example/content/english/blog/a-practical-guide-to-using-golang-with-apache-kafka.md

 ---

-Are you looking to build scalable, high-performance applications that can process streaming data in real-time?
+Are you looking to build scalable, high-performance applications that can process streaming data in real time?
 If so, combining Apache Kafka and Golang is a great choice.
 Golang's lightweight threads make it perfect for writing concurrent network applications like Kafka producers and consumers.
-Its built-in concurrency primitives like goroutines and channels pair nicely with Kafka's asynchronous messaging.
+Its built-in concurrency primitives like [goroutines](https://golang.withcodeexample.com/blog/demystifying-goroutines-in-go/) and channels pair nicely with Kafka's asynchronous messaging.
 Golang also has fantastic Kafka client libraries like Sarama that provide idiomatic APIs for working with Kafka.

 With Kafka handling the distributed messaging and storage and Golang providing the concurrency and speed, you get a powerful stack for building reactive systems.
 Processing never-ending streams of data efficiently is a breeze with Kafka's pub/sub semantics and Golang's slick concurrency.
 By leveraging these two technologies together, you can quickly build the next generation of real-time applications for the cloud-native world.
 So start building your streaming pipelines with Golang and Kafka today!

-{{< toc >}}
+{{< youtube-lite JLzdPxDd_fI >}}

 Apache Kafka is an **open-source** distributed event streaming platform used for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.
 It was originally developed by LinkedIn and later became an open-source Apache project in 2011.